ParadiseB0t/Paradise-Bot/README.md

 - Rename `config.example.ts` to `config.ts` and fill the values
 - After installation finishes type `npm run dev` to start the bot
-- Visit the wiki to understand the src folder better!  https://github.com/ParadiseB0t/Paradise-Bot/wiki
+- Visit the wiki to understand the SRC folder better!  https://github.com/ParadiseB0t/Paradise-Bot/wiki

 ## 🤝 Contributing